-- 6.158 Eight Ash Green is a rural parish located approximately 6km to the northwest of urban Colchester.
+14.157 Eight Ash Green is a rural parish located approximately 6km to the north west of urban Colchester.
 Within Eight Ash Green development is mainly concentrated around Fordham Heath and Choats Corner.
-There is also a small cluster of housing at Seven Star Green, located to the south of Halstead Road which separates these dwellings from the key facilities in Eight Ash Green village. - 6.159 Despite being located approximately 5km from both Marks Tey and Colchester train stations, Eight Ash Green is considered a Sustainable Settlement as it has a reasonable number of local services and facilities which serve the needs of local residents.
+There is also a small cluster of housing at Seven Star Green, located to the south of Halstead Road which separates these dwellings from the key facilities in Eight Ash Green village.

+- 14.158 Despite being located approximately 5km from both Marks Tey and Colchester train stations, Eight Ash Green is considered a Sustainable Settlement as it has a reasonable number of local services and facilities which serve the needs of local residents.
 Local facilities include a village hall, three shops, a takeaway, convenience store, beauty salon and a pub.
-There is also a primary school located within the Choats Corner settlement boundary. - 6.160 The Eight Ash Green Neighbourhood Plan was made in 2019.
-The Neighbourhood Plan allocates land to deliver 150 new dwellings at Fiddlers Field in Eight Ash Green over the Local Plan period.
+There is also a primary school located within the Choats Corner settlement boundary. - 14.159 The Eight Ash Green Neighbourhood Plan was made in 2019.
+Parish Council is developing a Neighbourhood Plan which will allocate development sites in the Parish.
+The Parish Council, Neighbourhood Plan Working Group and the Local Planning Authority have agreed that tThe Neighbourhood Plan-will allocates land to deliver 150 new dwellings at Fiddlers Field in Eight Ash Green over the Local Plan period. - 14.160 A preferred site for development in Eight Ash Green has been identified by the Neighbourhood Plan Group, through consultation with the local community.
+The site is located to the west of the Choats Corner settlement boundary as shown on the Eight Ash Green policies map.
+The Plan is currently at an early stage of development and the evidence still needs to be advanced to justify this allocation.
+The Eight Ash Green Neighbourhood Plan Group will prepare a draft plan which will include site allocation(s) and be subject to public consultation.
+The Plan will allocate the final site boundary and will include a policy framework to guide development on the preferred site and to guide all other planning issues in Eight Ash Green.
+The Plan will be subject to examination and referendum prior to being made.
+This process may result in changes to the plan.